 A church, even just considered as a building, even a building that was once a church, is a lot of work to maintain.
 It would need a sexton.
 It should be an old church, a church with a history, and with a suitable character.
 It wouldn’t do for a demon priest to live in just any old church.
 It should be one dedicated to a saint with a particular relationship to demons.
 And so, St. Michael’s and the Angels—former Episcopal church—came into being.

 The novel is now available on Amazon in Kindle, paperback and hardback formats.
-There is also a teaser preview available on IndyPlanet, as either a free PDF, or a print-on-demand 8 page comic.
-Either way, it presents the first few pages as both text and in 2-page comic book format.
-The PDF is free.
-The POD comic is available for printing and shipping costs.An updated version is on the way that includes an 8 page comic version of the story, as it appeared in G-Man Comics 3in1, as well as the first two chapters of the book, and 8 pages of character profiles, like those printed in the Handbook of the G-Man Universe.
+There is also a teaser preview available on IndyPlanet as either a free PDF or a print-on-demand 24-page comic.
+Either way, it presents an 8-page graphic version of the story as it appeared in G-Man Comics 3IN1 as well as the first two chapters of the book, and eight pages of character profiles like those printed in the Handbook of the G-Man Universe.

-While you're on IndyPlanet, you might want to check out the G-Man Club Fanzine, which I edited, and the other fannish items published by G-Man Comics.
-G-Man Comics is a micro-publisher whose own website can be found at G-Man-Comics.com.
-We publish comics every 3 or 4 months through Kickstarter.
+While you’re on IndyPlanet, you may want to check out the G-Man Club Fanzine, which I edited, and the other fannish items published by G-Man Comics.
+G-Man Comics is a micro-publisher whose website can be found at G-Man-Comics.com.
+We publish comics every three or four months through Kickstarter.